dustintodd123/googledrive-shared-drive-copy/README.md

 11. Next comes the "Google hasn’t verified this app" warning.
 To get past this click "Advanced" then "Go to Untitled project (unsafe)"
 12. Click "Allow" on the permission dialog

 Code adapted from this article https://www.labnol.org/code/19979-copy-folders-drive .
-Thank you @labnol
+Thank you [Amit Agarwal](https://github.com/labnol).